Tarmean/tarmean.github.io/mutable_lenses.md

 But grumbling over, that won't help us build nice imperative code.
 For this post lets try to build a reasonably efficient and uniform interface that works across mutable and pure data.

-## An attempted solution
+## Mutating Lenses

 Let us write some lenses that can mix monadic reads and writes with traditional lenses.
-We will assume that all mutable state is used in a linear manner, so we don't have to deal with overlapping state or cyclic references.
+We will assume that all mutable state is used in a linear manner, so we don't have to deal with overlapping state, cyclic references, or multi-threading.
 The most common lenses encode the operation in a polymorphic type:

     type Lens' s a = forall f.
 Functor f => (a -> f a) -> s -> f s